Facebook Says 14 Million Accounts Had Broad Array Of Personal Data Stolen

 Facebook has confirmed that millions of users did in fact have personal data accessed during a serious security breach disclosed late last month.

-Initially, the social media giant estimated that 50 million accounts were affected by the hack, but said it was not clear whether any information had actually been stolen.
+Initially, the social media giant estimated that 50 million accounts were affected by the hack but said it was not clear whether any information had been stolen.

 Facebook has revised the total number of affected users down to around 30 million.
 But it has also confirmed that hackers accessed personal details in most of those cases — including, for about half of those users, recent searches and locations.